Cray-HPE/docs-csm/upgrade/1.2/README.md

 ## Known issues

 - `kdump` (kernel dump) may hang and fail on NCNs in CSM 1.2 (HPE Cray EX System Software 22.07 release).
+During the upgrade, a workaround is applied to fix this.
-During the upgrade, a hotfix is applied to fix this.
+- The boot order on NCNs may not be correctly set.
+Because of a bug, the disk entries may be listed ahead of the PXE entries.
+During the upgrade, a workaround is applied to fix this.

 ## Plan and coordinate network upgrade